YoselynR/MEDS213-DatabaseSchema/README.md

 - **Color-coded scatterplot**: Emissions avoided vs implementation cost by arc group.
 - **Arc frequency bar plot**: Reduced `arc2` codes (2 digits) with labels.

+---

 ## Data Access

 Raw data lives in data/iac_integrated_data.csv.
 Processed tables are exported to exports/*.csv using DuckDB.
-The raw dataset was originally sourced from the Industrial Energy Efficiency Data Explorer  but is too large to upload to GitHub.
+The raw dataset was originally sourced from the Industrial Energy Efficiency Data Explorer [Temporary Link to Data](http://128.111.110.37:3009/dashboard) will be accesible soon.
+There is no current source I can add for the full file.

+---

 ## Acknowledgements